 How to Make

-Notice when you add the molasses to the creamed butter and sugar, it looks just like you’ve added brown sugar (which is just a mix of granulated sugar and molasses anyways)!
+Add Sugar and Molasses: Mix in the sugar and molasses.
+Notice when you add the molasses to the creamed butter and sugar, it looks just like you’ve added brown sugar (which is just a mix of granulated sugar and molasses anyway)!
+Mix another 2-3 minutes until fully combined, light, and fluffy.

 - Measure out the flour and oats using the spoon and swipe method of fluffing up the ingredients and then spooning into the measure cups and swiping the excess off the top with a knife.
 If you dip the measuring cup directly into the flour or oats it can pack down and you will add too much flour to the recipe.